IDAHO STATE POLICE NEWS RELEASE - generated by our News Release ListServer

-Meridian – The Idaho State Police will celebrate the dedication of its Public Safety Communications Officers during National Public Safety Telecommunicators Week, April 14th to 20th, at its two Regional Communications Centers.
+MERIDIAN - The Idaho State Police will celebrate the dedication of its Public Safety Communications Officers during National Public Safety Telecommunicators Week, April 13th to 19th, at its two Regional Communications Centers.

-“The public safety dispatchers throughout Idaho are the unsung heroes of public safety,” said ISP Director, Colonel Ralph Powell.
-“The public should know what every law enforcement officer, firefighter and emergency medical service provider knows.
+"The public safety dispatchers throughout Idaho are the unsung heroes of public safety," said Idaho State Police Lt.
+Kevin Haight.
+"The public should know what every law enforcement officer, firefighter and emergency medical service provider knows.
 That is, that the highly trained dispatchers behind the scene are the people that allow us to arrive to a scene quickly and safely to provide aid to those in crisis.
-This is our chance every year to thank them and let the community know how important their role in protecting the public.”
+This is our chance every year to thank them and let the community know how important their role is in protecting the public."

 The Idaho State Police's two Regional Communications Centers provide service to all of Idaho and a lifeline to its officers working alone in the rural parts of the state with backup often an hour or more away.

 The Regional Communications Center South (RCCS) is located in Meridian and is responsible for the four districts in the central and southern parts of the state.
-The districts include the 34 counties south of Adams, Valley, Custer and Lemhi counties and the 20,956 road miles in those counties.
-In 2012, RCCS handled 166,287 calls for service and currently employs 27 communications officers.
+The districts include 34 counties, beginning with Adams, Valley, Custer and Lemhi, and all counties south of those four, including the 20,956 road miles in those counties.
+In 2013, RCCS handled 160,239 calls for service and currently employs 26 communications officers.

 National Public Safety Telecommunicators Week started in 1981 by just one agency in California.
 The idea spread across the nation until Congress first gave it national recognition in 1991.
 Since then it has been celebrated the second full week in April every year.